-- Who was with you, who targeted you, and why you were targeted.
+- Who was with you, who targeted you or harmed you, and why you were targeted or harmed.

 If you do not know the specific details, provide information about what you do know.
 For example, if you do not know the specific date, explain what season it was in or if it was before or after a significant political event.
 Do not make up specific dates if you are not sure.

-When you explain to the officer why you fear for your safety in your country of nationality, or why you were targeted in the past, make sure to explain to the officer any facts or information about your country that would help them understand your situation.
+When you explain to the officer why you fear for your safety in your country, or why you were targeted in the past, make sure to explain to the officer any facts or information about your country that would help them understand your situation.

 Other subjects you may be asked during the interview include:

-- Whether you served in the military and what you did on a daily basis when you were in the military.
+- Whether you served in the military and what you did when you were in the military.

 - Whether you were ever arrested, charged, or convicted of crimes in the past.